elodin-sys/PX4-Autopilot/boards/elodin/aleph/README.md

 - BMM350
 - BMP581

 These drivers are provided in the stock PX4 firmware main branch which is currently at v1.16.0rc3.
-The Aleph project we inherited was v1.15.2.
 This [repo](https://github.com/Pictorus-Labs/PX4-Autopilot) branch v1.16.0-rc3-aleph contains the latest v1.16.0rc3 with the Aleph board.

 ## Configuring the firmware